-- The project title - Applicant/Institution: - Street Address/City/State/Zip: - Postal Address: - Lead PI name, telephone number, email: - Administrative Point of Contact name, telephone number, email: - DOE National Laboratory Program Announcement: LAB 17-. - DOE/Office of Science Program Office: High Energy Physics - DOE/Office of Science Program Office Technical Contact: Eric.Colby@science.doe.gov - DOE Award Number (if Renewal Application): - PAMS Pre-Application tracking number: - Research Track as identified in Section I of this LAB: - Topical Area as identified in Section I of this LAB: - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
+- The project title: - Applicant/Institution: - Street Address/City/State/Zip: - Postal Address: - Administrative Point of Contact name, telephone number, email: - Lead PI name, telephone number, email: - DOE National Laboratory Announcement Number: LAB 18-1879 - DOE/Office of Science Program Office: High Energy Physics - DOE/Office of Science Program Office Technical Contact: Eric.Colby@science.doe.gov - DOE Award Number (if Renewal Proposal): - PAMS Pre-proposal tracking number: - Research Track as identified in Section I of this FOA: - Topical Area as identified in Section I of this FOA: - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.
-Include the value of any informal cost sharing.
+Include the value of any institutional commitment being offered.
 If necessary, modify the table below for the correct number of years.

 Name and Yearly Budget for Proposals with Multiple Institutions

-Name Institution Year 1 Budget Year 2 Budget Year 3 Budget Total Budget Informal Cost Share
+Name Institution Year 1 Year 2 Year 3 Total Institutional

+Budget Budget Budget Budget Commitment

+Lead

+PI

+Co-

-Lead PI
+PI

+Co-

-Co- PI
+PI

-Co- PI
+Co-

-Co- PI
+PI

-COVER PAGE SUPPLEMENT FOR TRACK 3 COLLABORATIVE APPLICATIONS
+COVER PAGE SUPPLEMENT FOR TRACK 3 COLLABORATIVE PROPOSALS

-[NB: APPLICABLE ONLY TO TRACK 3 APPLICATIONS.
-DO NOT INCLUDE THIS COVER PAGE SUPPLEMENT FOR A TRACK 1 APPLICATION.]
+[NB: APPLICABLE ONLY TO TRACK 3 PROPOSALS.
+DO NOT INCLUDE THIS COVER PAGE SUPPLEMENT FOR A TRACK 1 PROPOSAL.]

-Collaborative Track 3 applications submitted from different institutions must clearly indicate they are part of a collaborative project/group.
-Every partner institution must submit an application through its own sponsored research office.
+Collaborative Track 3 proposals submitted from different institutions must clearly indicate they are part of a collaborative project/group.
+Every partner institution must submit a proposal through its own sponsored research office.
 Each collaborative group can have only one lead institution.
-Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:
+Each proposal within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:

-- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.
+- Each proposal must contain a correct cover page for the submitting institution only. - Each proposal must contain a unique budget corresponding to the expenditures for that proposal's submitting institution only. - Each proposal must contain a unique budget justification corresponding to the expenditures for that proposal's submitting institution only.

-Each Track 3 application belonging to a collaborative group should have the same title in Block 11 of the SF 424 (R&R) form.
+Each Track 3 proposal belonging to a collaborative group should have the same title.

-The Office of Science will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+The Office of Science will use the multiple proposals associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical proposal materials combined with a set of detailed budgets from the partner institutions.
+It is very important that every proposal in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.